CS-433/ml-project-2-las_macinas/README.md

-# Machine Learning Project 2 -LAS MACINAS- Road Segmentation
+# Machine Learning Project 2 - Road Segmentation

 For the EPFL course Machine Learning CS-433 a research project on semantic segmentation of aerial images.
 The goal is to be able to separate two classes, Background and Road from satellite images.